RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 In a few days to weeks of dedicated practice, you should be able to learn the basics, but it may take several months to years to become an expert in mixing and mastering.

 However, you can stack learning mixing and mastering with a DAW like Ableton and learn both as you go, which can reduce the overall length of time it takes to learn.

 The duration it might take each person to learn mixing and mastering will vary tremendously and hinges on all sorts of variables, such as previous experience with audio production, experience with digital audio workstations (DAWs), and knowledge of music and effects.

-Let’s take a closer look at some of those factors that might influence how long it will take to learn how to mix and master.
+Let’s take a closer look at some of those factors that might influence how long it will take to learn how to do this.
 This is not an exhaustive list of potential factors, but these three areas will significantly influence learning duration.